National Children's Folksong Repository

 Instead it could be what saves them.

 Phone-o-folk song.
 Phone-o-phonic.
 Phone-o-funk.

-Please record and donate your American Game Songs, Playground Poetry, Folk Songs, jump rope chants, kiddy rhymes, circle games, play parties, call and response songs, lullaby's - using your MP3, shoe phone, or computer.
+Please call 1-276-633-0388 & your American Game Songs, Playground Poetry, Folk Songs, jump rope chants, kiddy rhymes, circle games, play parties, call and response songs, lullaby's - using your cell phone, or computer.

 Their own culture is FABULOUS!

-What Has Happened to Recess and why it's good for kids. listen 52:00
+Has Happened to Recess and why Recess is good for kids. listen 52:00